Primary School (Foundation to Year 6)

 A time to grow

-Our youngest students are supported to develop their core learning skills in literacy and numeracy alongside enjoying every opportunity to explore all other areas of the curriculum.
+Our youngest students are supported to develop their core learning skills in literacy and numeracy alongside opportunities to explore all other areas of the curriculum.

 We offer Integrated Studies, Health and Physical Education, Performing Arts, Visual Arts, Orthodoxy (Christian Religious Studies), Modern Greek Language and Digital Technology.
 The foundation of our pastoral care program is to teach organisation, resilience, getting along, persistence and confidence through the You Can Do It approach.

 In their final years of primary school, students take part in leadership programs and are given solid foundation skills in leadership qualities.
-All students are given a role of responsibility including:
+Students have the opportunity to take roles of responsibility including:

 - House captains

 - Student Representative Council (SRC)